 - When you use a flour and water paste mixture, it can grow mold, particularly if you live in a humid climate where it takes longer for the project to dry.
 It is not the best choice if you are planning to have your artistic masterpiece last for a long time.

 - Flour and water paper mache paste mixtures also tend to be opaque or white unless you make a “cooked” paste, which tends to go on clear.
 This can add an extra dimension to your work.
 However, you can also add food dye to have a more creative effect on your work.

 - Using a flour and water paste mixture does not tend to be as smooth as a glue and water mixture.
 This is especially true if you make a thick mixture with your flour instead of a thinner mixture.
 The biggest difference in the two is that a thicker mixture takes less time to dry.

 All in all, we feel making a paper mache paste with flour is totally worth it as long as no one is sensitive to gluten.
 It’s cheap, convenient, and quite safe for most people.
-Unless you need to have tons of glue on hand or will be making high quality pieces that need to last and suffer some wear and tear, a flour based paste is a great idea.
+Unless you need to have tons of glue on hand or will be making high quality pieces that need to last and suffer some wear and tear, a flour-based paste is a great idea.

-Paper Mache Basics
+Other Supplies For Paper Mache

-The easiest way to paper mache is having a form to build your paper mache project upon.
+The easiest way to paper mache is to have a form to build your paper mache project upon.
 When you have your form picked out, such as a bowl, wrap plastic wrap around the form to help protect it.
 This will also help the paper mache to be removed from the item when you are done.